serverless/serverless/docs/providers/fn/guide/workflow.md

 1. Write your functions
 2. Use `serverless deploy` only when you've made changes to `serverless.yml` and in CI/CD systems.
-3. Use `serverless deploy function -f myFunction` to rapidly deploy changes when you are working on a specific Fn Function.
+3. Use `serverless deploy -f myFunction` to rapidly deploy changes when you are working on a specific Fn Function.
 4. Use `serverless invoke -f myFunction -l` to test your Fn Functions.
-5. Open up a separate tab in your console and stream logs in there via `serverless logs -f myFunction -t`.
 6. Write tests to run locally.

 ### Larger Projects